 Consider Looking into Aid

 Many people, unfortunately, find themselves having to give up their pets because of financial issues.
 In truth, there’s very little you can do if you are forced to move somewhere that doesn’t allow pets or if you suddenly find yourself in a situation where you’re no longer able to afford care for your dog.
-Though it’s entirely possible you may be able to find a pet-friendly rental or you might be able to find ways to give your dog the exercise it needs despite a lack of space, this is one area in which your options will be limited.
+Though it’s entirely possible you may be able to find a pet-friendly rental or you might be able to find ways to give your dog the exercise it needs despite a lack of space for an invisible dog fence, this is one area in which your options will be limited.

 Talk to Rescue Groups